xcart/xcart-docs/_pages/devs_en/basics/accessing_data_of_current_user_profile.md

 published: true
 order: 100
 ---
 ## Introduction

 This article shows how to access data of current user in X-Cart.
-For instance, you are logged in as **John Doe**, how can X-Cart know your name?
+For instance, you are logged in as John Doe, how can X-Cart know your name?
 This article will show you how to pull this info.

 For the sake of example, we will create a new page that will be accessible by `cart.php?target=profile_demo` URL and it will display message 'This is guest account', if customer is a guest or it will display customer's name and email, if customer is logged in.